robcarver17/pysystemtrade/docs/futures.md

 <a name="futuresInstrument"></a>
 ### [Instruments](/sysdata/futures/instruments.py): futuresInstrument() and futuresInstrumentData()

 Futures instruments are the things we actually trade, eg Eurodollar futures, but not specific contracts.
-Apart from the instrument code we can store metadata about them.
-This isn't hard wired into the class, but currently includes things like the asset class and so on.
+Apart from the instrument code we can store *metadata* about them.
+This isn't hard wired into the class, but currently includes things like the asset class, cost parameters, and so on.

 <a name="contractDate"></a>
 ### [Contract dates](/sysdata/futures/contract_dates_and_expiries.py): contractDate()